 Step 3: Turn off the pump.
 Remove the analytical column, but leave in place the guard column.
 Connect the outlet fitting to the guard column and turn on the pump.
 If the guard column is the source of the high pressure, replace or regenerate the guard column.
-To regenerate a guard column, use the same procedure recommended for the associated analytical column.

-Step 4: If the high pressure is isolated to the analytical column, please refer to the section on Regeneration and Cleaning Procedures (Section 8).
+Step 4: If the high pressure is isolated to the analytical column, please refer to the section on Regeneration and Cleaning Procedures (Pages 13-15).